 Basalt – There are two layers of basalt and their thickness in total is about 130 feet thick.
-As described by Wilburn, there are 1 meter beds +/- of welded tuff in the middle of the basalt, the Saddle Rock Tuff.
+As described by Wilburn, there is a +/-1 meter bed of welded tuff between the layers of basalt, the Saddle Rock Tuff.
 At the Molly Marie Prospect this layer can be 5 to 6 feet thick.

 Whitetail Assemblage – Wilburn describes the Whitetail as lying unconformably on the granite up to a thickness of 500 feet.
 The upper Whitetail is approximately 250 feet thick, and contains more conglomerate than the lower Whitetail, varying from thin conglomerate beds in the sandstone to dense cobbles at the top.
 A large percentage of the cobbles are limestone and marble.
 Almost all Whitetail on the Prospect has been converted to ridges of phreatic breccia.

 The lower portion of the Whitetail (approximately 250 feet thick) is nearly conglomerate-free.
 Snotnicki & Ferguson (Geologic Map of the Goldfield Quadrangle) label the lower portion of the Whitetail as Tertiary Sandstone(Ts).
 This arkosic sandstone is composed of fragments of eroded granite.